1. Advanced Short Range Air to Air Missile (ASRAAM)

 Selective Precision Effects at Range (SPEAR) is the Ministry of Defence’s (MoD) research and development request for highly accurate, beyond visual range re-targetable weapons which can receive target information updates over a data-link (network) in near real-time as part of the UK’s Network Enabled Capability (NEC)

-SPEAR has been split into a number of capability numbers that have evolved since then, with a number of them informed by operational experience, Kosovo and the Iraq conflict for example.
+SPEAR has been split into several capability numbers that have evolved since then, with a number of them informed by operational experience, Kosovo, and the Iraq conflict for example.

 SPEAR Capability 1; Raytheon Paveway IV precision-guided bomb and subsequent improvements to include reduced collateral and penetrator warhead and enhanced capability against moving targets.